mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 Note that while the protocol in general supports computations between any number of parties we here present it for the two-party setting only.
 Moreover, as mentioned earlier, we aim only for passive security and assume a crypto provider that will honestly generate the needed triples.

+The code for this section is available in [this associated notebook](https://github.com/mortendahl/privateml/blob/master/image-analysis/Basic%20SPDZ.ipynb).

 ## Sharing and reconstruction